seifosman420/COVID-Vaccination-Viz/README.md

 - Consistent color mapping throughout all visualizations

 **3. Text and Typography**
-- Sans serif fonts for clarity (system defaults)
+- Sans serif fonts for clarity
 - Key message in titles: "The Vaccine Divide" immediately communicates the story
 - Emphasis through size and weight, not decoration
 - Data labels only where necessary for interpretation